nylas/nylas-python/README.md

 ### App ID and Secret

-Before you can interact with the Nylas REST API, you need to register for the Nylas Developer Program at [https://www.nylas.com/](https://www.nylas.com/).
+Before you can interact with the Nylas REST API, you need to create a Nylas developer account at [https://www.nylas.com/](https://www.nylas.com/).
 After you've created a developer account, you can create a new application to generate an App ID / Secret pair.

 Generally, you should store your App ID and Secret into environment variables to avoid adding them to source control.
 That said, in the example project and code snippets below, the values are hardcoded for convenience.